-Vampires are those electronic devices that continue to use energy — and money — even when they’re in the off position, explains Gibbs.
+Vampires are those electronic devices that continue to use energy — and money — even when they’re in the off position, Gibbs explained.
 Vampires include TVs, DVD players, game consoles, coffee makers and even rechargeable toothbrushes.

 Is it a bit of a hassle unplugging everything?
 Sure.

-“But if you’re going away for a few days, it’s worth the trouble,” Gibbs says.
+“But if you’re going away for a few days, it’s worth the trouble,” Gibbs said.